 - a.
 DOE line management organizations must document their approach for ensuring that both their DOE offices and their contractors establish ISM systems, including the implementing mechanisms, processes, and methods to be used in an ISM System Description Document.
 The ISM System Description Document must be consistent with the hazards and complexity of the facilities and work performed.
-Furthermore, this document must clearly describe how ISM Guiding Principles and Core Functions (see DOE P 450.4) have been applied and how relevant safety goals and objectives are established, documented, and implemented. - b.
+Furthermore, this document must clearly describe how ISM Guiding Principles and Core Functions (see DOE P 450.4A) have been applied and how relevant safety goals and objectives are established, documented, and implemented. - b.
 DOE line managers must determine the adequacy for approval and frequency of updates of both their DOE offices' and their contractors' ISM System Description Documents. - c.
 DOE line managers must determine the need for, and frequency of, DOE ISM Declarations (i.e., the status and effectiveness of ISM system implementation, including planning and execution of work) for facilities and activities based on hazards, risks, and contractor performance history and document their decisions concerning high consequence activities, such as high-hazard nuclear operations. - d.
 DOE line managers responsible for program and site offices' overall ISM system implementation must designate a representative to serve on the ISM Champions Council. - e.
-ISM Champions Council, functioning in accordance with its charter, must support line management in developing and sustaining vital, mature ISM systems throughout the Department so that work is reliably accomplished in a safe manner. - f.
-DOE Safety Culture Improvement Panel, functioning in accordance with its charter, must provide sustained leadership, consistent implementation, and an enterprise-wide cross-organizational focus to continuous safety culture improvement. - g.
-To ensure adequate safety in contractor management of DOE facilities while meeting mission goals, DOE line management must ensure that appropriate requirements are incorporated into contracts, oversee compliance, assess
+ISM Champions Council, functioning in accordance with its charter, must support line management in developing and sustaining vital, mature ISM systems throughout the Department so that work is reliably accomplished in a safe manner.

-&lt;sup>1 DOE line management refers to the unbroken chain of responsibility that extends from the Secretary of Energy to the Deputy Secretary, to the Secretarial Officers who set program policy and plans and develop assigned programs, and to the program and Field Element Managers who are responsible for execution of these programs.
+&lt;sup>2 DOE line management refers to the unbroken chain of responsibility that extends from the Secretary of Energy to the Deputy Secretary, to the Secretarial Officers who set program policy and plans and develop assigned programs, and to the program and Field Element Managers who are responsible for execution of these programs.

-&lt;sup>2 The ISM Champions Council Charter is available on the DOE ISM Champions Web site.
+&lt;sup>3 The ISM Champions Council Charter is available on the DOE ISM Champions Web site.